-- Competition: The competitive landscape has stabilized with only the survivors remaining often made up of a few market giants and several small niche firms.
+- Competition: The competitive landscape has stabilized.
+The only survivors remaining consist of a few market giants and several small niche firms.

-- Target Market: The market has become saturated for first time buyers and focus is now on getting existing customers to remain loyal.
+- Target Market: The market has very few first-time buyers and almost all companies focus on getting existing customers to remain loyal.

 - Prices: Overall prices stabilize and may rise due to limited competition.